liang108/pyChess/README.md

 TODO:
-- Break up checkMoves() into reusable functions
+- Break up checkMoves() into reusable parent functions

 This is my implementation of the classic game of chess in Python.
 Some features:
 * Pieces have logic